pavelchlebek/sport-tracker/README.md

 2. Find out more on SQLite, figure out what is more performant and when use it over AsyncStorage

 3. ActivityList: add effect feedback effect onPress so the user see that something is happening, add feedback on "deleteIcon" as well

+---

+## ActivityListScreen `useEffect`

+When loading data from AsyncStorage on the screen, adding `itemsInStorage` as a dependency instead of loading on every render brought huge distinguishable performance boost

+---

+### Idea

+1. Develop graph component and display Activity track